 the best performing of the two algorithms.

 Choose a load balancer persistence type.
-The choices include "standard" or "sticky."
-The standard option employs no persistence and is best for stateless web applications.
-If an application does require server-based state, then choose the sticky option.
-The sticky choice uses source IP + destination IP address-based persistence to tie users to the target server.
+The choices include "none" or "Source Ip."
+The standard (none) option employs no persistence and is best for stateless web applications.
+If an application does require server-based state, then choose the Source Ip option.
+The Source Ip choice uses source IP + destination IP address-based persistence to tie users to the target server.

 How do the load balancer method and persistence work together?
 If you choose round robin or least connection along with None persistence, then requests are routed without any concern for where the last user's

 request came from.
 If you choose round robin or least connection along with Source IP persistence, then the FIRST request will be routed based on either round robin or least connection, and each subsequent request from that source IP address

 will return to the server that responded to the initial request.